openbracellc/hugo-2020JAN4_v1/site/content/values/_index.md

     imageUrl: "/img/about-direct-sourcing.jpg"
   - heading: "CONTENT MARKETING"
     text: >
       Do you need PR to make news?
 Do you need searchable conetnt to promote biz?
 Do you need blogger outreach programs?
-Do you need to engage with relevant bloggers, vloggers, podcasters, and experts for promotions? <b>Are your press releases sitting idle? </b> Do you need to spread the word on your e-commerce discount vouchers?
+Do you need to engage with relevant bloggers, vloggers, podcasters, and experts for promotions?
+Are your press releases sitting idle?
+Do you need to spread the word on your e-commerce discount vouchers?
 Do you need converage for your events?
 Do you need to lauch your products/services?
 Planning to make your website traffic 100% organic and content driven searches?
 As one of the leading brand design companies, we know how important it is for your business to make a good impression.
     imageUrl: "/img/about-reinvest-profits.jpg"
 ---